 The unit is equipped with an electronic unit controller that ignites the burner and continuously monitors the flame throughout each call for heat.
-The control also displays the current operating conditions of the unit and any error messages should a problem occur.
+The controller also displays the current operating conditions of the unit and any error messages should a problem occur.

 The unit's controller also provides frost protection.
 When the unit's heat exchanger temperature becomes too low the burner switches on to keep the heat exchanger warm.
 Ensure that the condensate trap is protected from freezing.
-The unit must be installed indoors.
+The unit must be installed indoors in a heated space.